jump-dev/CSDP.jl/README.md

 That is why this package tries to parse the makefile and compiles it itself.

 On Windows you need the MinGW `gcc` compiler available in the `PATH`.
-Furthermore `libblas` and `liblapack` are needed to be installed.
+~~Furthermore `libblas` and `liblapack` are needed to be installed.~~ Currently, only the Win32 builds work.

 ## Next Steps
-Reconstruct example program.
+- [ ] Reconstruct example program.
-Therefore, one needs to reconstruct the `include/blockmat.h` types.
+- [x] Therefore, one needs to reconstruct the `include/blockmat.h` types.
+- [ ] Maybe port `libcsdp` to use 64bit Lapack, aka replace “some `int`s” by `long int` (the variables used in a Lapack call).
+When this was done, one could set `JULIA_LAPACK` to `true` in the `deps/constants.jl` file.
+- [ ] Add a C header for the Lapack routines in order to check the types and reduce the possibility to crash.
+      Use http://www.netlib.org/clapack/clapack.h as starting point.
+- [ ] Think about an own array type to circumvent the 1-index problems in `libcsdp`.
+- [ ] Map Julia's sparse arrays to `sparsematrixblock`.